OpenDocument Format for developers

 The technology behind ODF

 ODF is based on XML, which makes it easy to develop your own software if none of these existing solutions fit your need.
-There is an extensive repository of available example code ready for use.

 The technical specifications of ODF are available online for free.